“My actions are my only true belongings. I cannot escape the consequences of my actions. My actions are the ground on which I stand.”

 Open mind, Open heart is designed for general personal and professional development, as well as to formulate a path of sound self leadership in specific situations.
 This may be leading a challenging conversation; contemplating career or life changes; investigating your work in the world … any circumstances in which you want to make a considered move, confident of your ground.

 Find Open mind, Open heart cards and kit in the Artfulmind shop.
-See how this tool came about in the video Creating mind: An insight into the design process (01:23)

 What the body knows (but may have forgotten)